briansimiyuj/doctor-appointment-app/README.md

         13. Create a state for isCalendarVisible and initialize it to false
         14. Create functions to handle the calendar visibility and update the isCalendarVisible state
         15. Add a small delay to allow the user to see their selection before closing the calendar
-        16. Create a function to check if the date available and returns a boolean
+        16. Create a function to check if a date is available and returns a boolean
+            a.
+First check doctorAvailability if provided
+            b.
+Compare date components (day, month, year) rather than timestamps
+            c.
+Fall back to dummySlots when no doctor availability exists
+            d.
+Use schedule.availableSlots as final fallback option
+            e.
+Parse status from slot string format when using schedule data

+        17. Generate available dates array for highlighting in calendar
+            a.
+Filter doctorAvailability or dummySlots to only include "available" status
+            b.
+Map filtered slots to Date objects for comparison
+            c.
+Store in availableDates state for efficient access
+            d.
+Update when doctorAvailability or schedule changes

+        18. Implement multi-level fallback system for date availability
+            a.
+Try doctorAvailability from props as primary source
+            b.
+Use dummySlots from imported data as secondary source
+            c.
+Fall back to schedule context data if needed
+            d.
+Ensure component works with partial or missing data

       #### Date Picker Content